How much space do you need for a Micro-Automation six axis Robot?

-If you intend to use a six-axis robot arm, such as Mecademic’s Meca500 used in this tutorial as an example, you are most probably interested in positioning and orienting the robot’s tool (end-effector) in various locations.
+If you intend to use a micro-automation six axis robot arm, such as Mecademic’s Meca500 used in this tutorial as an example, you are most probably interested in positioning and orienting the robot’s tool (end-effector) in various locations.
 Therefore, you’ll certainly want to know the set of locations that you can reach with a specific end-effector mounted on a specific six-axis robot arm.
 You’ll probably ask for some kind of diagram showing the “working area,” “working volume,” “working envelope,” or “working range” of the robot.
 And, unfortunately, you’ll often be presented with a simplistic diagram like the one shown here, or worse yet, with the so-called reach of the robot.

 In robotics, the proper term for what you are looking for is workspace.
 The reach is nothing but the maximum distance between the robot’s wrist center (the intersection point of the axes of the last three joints of the robot) and the axis of joint 1.
 The gray area in the figure above is the area attainable by the wrist center, for a given rotation of joint 1.
 This area, or even the volume swept by rotating this area about the axis of joint 1, is not the workspace of the robot.
 There is absolutely no guarantee that you can reach a position in this volume with the tooltip of a particular end-effector, let alone reach that position with any orientation.
 In fact, if you mount a relatively long end-effector, you won’t be able to reach any position from this volume with the tip of your tool.

-The workspace of a six-axis robot is the set of all poses (positions and orientations) attainable by a particular end-effector mounted on that robot.
+The workspace of a micro-automation six axis robot is the set of all poses (positions and orientations) attainable by a particular end-effector mounted on that robot.
 Thus, (1) no one can tell you what is the workspace of a specific six-axis robot arm, unless you specify what is the end-effector that you intend to use, and (2) that workspace is a six-dimensional entity that is generally impossible to represent graphically.

 The workspace of a six-axis robot is the set of all poses attainable by a particular end-effector mounted on that robot.

 Of course, there are a few exceptions in the field of robotics, when it comes to graphical representation.
 The workspace of a six-axis Cartesian robot such as the one shown below is trivial to describe but only for one specific choice of tooltip.
-Indeed, if the tooltip of the robot’s end-effector coincides with the intersection point of the axes of the three revolute joints, then this six-axis robot can position its tooltip anywhere inside the yellow cuboid, with absolutely any tool orientation.
+Indeed, if the tooltip of the robot’s end-effector coincides with the intersection point of the axes of the three revolute joints, then this micro-automation six axis robot can position its tooltip anywhere inside the yellow cuboid, with absolutely any tool orientation.